swiftlang/swift-org-website/getting-started/swiftui/index.md

 ---
 layout: page
-title: Build an iOS app
+title: Build an iOS app with SwiftUI
 ---

 In this tutorial you’re going to use Swift and SwiftUI to build a small app to recommend fun new activities to users.
 Along the way you’ll meet several of the basic components of a SwiftUI app, including text, images, buttons, shapes, stacks, and program state.